od0x0/AE/README.txt

-Multiple game engines built around a single core.
+Multiple game engines built around a single core and under the MIT license.

-SOIL was made by Jonathan Dummer, under public domain.
-AE was made by Oliver Daids, under BSD.
+Aimed mainly at open-world games, but AECore can be used as a general opengl utility library.

-Other licenses are found in Licenses/
+Licenses are found in Licenses/

 Currently only for MacOSX (Universal), help for other OSes would be highly appreciated.